amird308/plotset-cli/Readme.md

 * data.csv

-...Sample default data chart for user guide.
+...sample default data chart for user guide.

 ***

 * info.json

-...You must enter the name and category of the chart in this file.
+...you must enter the name and category of the chart in this file.

 ***

 * settings.json

-1. This file puts your chart settings and inputs into poltset.com and allows you to change the settings.
+1. this file puts your chart settings and inputs into poltset.com and allows you to change the settings.
-2. You must also enter the default value of the chart settings in this file.
+2. you must also enter the default value of the chart settings in this file.

 ***

 * thumbnail.png

-...
-This is a preview of your chart image on plotset.com.
+...this is a preview of your chart image on plotset.com.

 ***

-## deploy
+## publish
 ```
-plotset deploy
+plotset publish

 ```